 If you believe you can manage others’ decisions with your logic, you’ll adopt a suboptimal strategy

 Humans need to feel a sense of legitimacy – that their perspective has some merit combined with a desire to align on something that is fair to both/all.
 Consider how what you’re negotiating makes sense from their perspective (not just yours) and develop your negotiation strategy appropriately.

 Create value by creating options, including those they value

 This is where the negotiation resides.
 What else matters to you?
 What matters to them, where can you flex a bit and give the other person something that they value?
 Hint – think beyond money (see below).
 Value often doesn’t have a price tag.

 REALLY listen to what the other person values.
 We cannot emphasize this one enough.
 You should know their interests in advance and consider it in your ask.
 In the negotiation, state what you want, then sit back and let the other person show their hand and listen for their ‘what matters.’
 Look for things like time, flexibility, reputation.

 Paraphrase their “what matters”: Your aim is to get them to think “now, here’s someone who gets how tough it is for me to say yes.”
 If they think you’re in this conversation with a common understanding of and appreciation for what’s at stake, that’s a powerful starting point.
 You’re kicking off the conversation as an ally.

-Find the combination that gets you to your 5 star wants (link) What is a small bend on your part that lets the other person walk away feeling like they’ve won too?
+Find the combination that gets you to your 5 star wants.
+Your 5 star wants are the things that absolutely matter most to you, that you absolutely can’t give up.
+So, where is the wiggle?
+Consider: What is a small bend on your part that lets the other person walk away feeling like they’ve won too?
 Can you give something that helps justify the agreement you two have aligned on (that can help them sell others or save face)?

 Hope you found this helpful!
 Got a topic you’d like some wisdom on?
 Let us know.